 The Bottom Line: Is Breastfeeding with Implants Safe?

-This is still a grey issue for some, but at least for experts and specialists, like Dr Choy, the consensus right now is that women can breastfeed with implants.
-There is insignificant evidence that suggests that breast implants significantly affect how mothers produce milk.
+This is still a grey issue for some, but the consensus right now is that women can breastfeed with implants.
+There is insufficient evidence that suggests that breast implants significantly affect how mothers produce milk.